Planned Parenthood: the unlikely co-star of '20th Century Women'

 A24, the studio behind Mike Mills' "20th Century Women" is showing its support for the organization by donating 5% of its revenue from the film to Planned Parenthood.

-"In honor of everyone who sees the film this weekend, we will be making a donation to our friends at Planned Parenthood, who generously worked with Mike Mills during the writing and pre-preproduction of '20th Century Women' to ensure this important period of women's reproductive rights was portrayed accurately," A24 told CNN in a statement.
+"In honor of everyone who sees the film this weekend, we will be making a donation to our friends at Planned Parenthood, who generously worked with Mike Mills during the writing and pre-production of '20th Century Women' to ensure this important period of women's reproductive rights was portrayed accurately," A24 told CNN in a statement.

 "20th Century Women" is a coming-of-age tale -- inspired by Mills' own life -- about an unlikely family unit that forms after a mother (Annette Bening) enlists guidance from other women (Elle Fanning and Greta Gerwig) in her life as she raises her son to be a well-rounded individual.